What is a Building Block

-The Cloud Foundation Maturity Model assigns some common properties to every building block.
-These properties enables you to quickly identify what the block is about and how it relates to other building blocks in the model.
+The Cloud Foundation Maturity Model assigns some common properties to every capability.
+These properties enables you to quickly identify what the capability is about and how it relates to other capabilities in the model.

 Pillar